-Always be sure that the tool is switched off and unplugged before adjusting or checking function on the tool.
+ACAUTION: Always be sure that the tool is switched off and unplugged before carrying out any work on the tool.

-Removing or installing saw blade
+Removing or installing circular saw blade

-- Be sure the blade is installed with teeth pointing up at the front of the tool. - Use only the Makita wrench to install or remove the blade.
+ACAUTION: Be sure the circular saw blade is installed with teeth pointing up at the front of the tool.

+ACAUTION: Use only the Makita wrench to install or remove the circular saw blade.